rssr-org/RSSR-Documentation/general/development.js.md

     }));

-Some of the benefits of using this middleware include:
+Some of the benefits of using this middleware are as follow:
-- No files are written to disk, rather it handles files in memory
+- No files are written to disk, rather it handles files in memory.
 - If files changed in watch mode, the middleware delays requests until compiling has completed.
 - Supports hot module reload (HMR).